Tagum: Rise to townhood

 The Spanish authorities left the district of Davao at the aftermath of the Philippine Revolution, and the Americans took over.
 American prospectors then arrived and set up several plantations at Busaon, Bincungan and Hijo in 1906 and onwards.
 Tagum became a municipal district of Davao in March 10, 1917, with the passage of Act No. 2711 approved by Governor-General Francis Burton Harrison, with its seat of government located at Hijo in what is now Barangay Madaum.
 By then only the areas of Bincungan and settlements along the Hijo River were populated, while the rest is still virgin forest and grasslands.
 It would only be more than twelve years later in October 1929 when the first real transformation of Tagum occurred when the first Christian immigrant, a certain Sulpicio Quirante from Moalboal, Cebu, came and settled in what is now Magugpo Poblacion.
-He was then followed by other Cebuano pioneers who then established their own plots in the area.
+He was then followed by other Cebuano pioneers as well as individuals from Luzon and other parts of Visayas who then established their own plots in the area.
 Physical land developments started to emerge when the migrants organized themselves into the Magugpo Homesteaders' Association and bought the homestead of Lolo Mandaya, a native.
-They subdivided the land into residential lots of 750 square meters each and sold these lots at P1.50 each to newcomers.
+They subdivided the land into residential lots of 750 square meters each and sold these lots at ₱1.50 each to newcomers.
 The amount paid by the buyer also served as a membership fee to the association.